 Orecchiette are a very typical type of pasta in Apulia, Italy, where I come from.
-Broccoli rabe orecchiette is one of the most typical dish of the region as well as one of the most common way of using broccoli rabe.
+Broccoli rabe orecchiette is one of the most typical dishes of the region as well as one of the most common ways of using broccoli rabe.

 The Italian terms for broccoli rabe

 In Italian this dish is called orecchiette alle cime di rapa.
 Cime di rapa, in English rapini or broccoli rabe, are originally from Campania, where they are called friarelli.
 It is quite curious that, even though cime di rapa is the name used in Apulia, it is very common to find friarelli as a pizza topping in the same region.
 This shows how much diversity there is in Italy when it comes to the language.
 In fact, broccoli rabe are called broccoletti in Rome, rapini (o rapi) in Tuscany, broccoli di rapa in Calabria and pulezze in some areas of Tuscany.

 On the web, you will find some recipes that will mention broccoli rabe orecchiette and some others that will have turnip greens in their ingredients.
 So, you might wonder what is the difference.

 In fact, the turnip and the broccoli rabe are subspecies of the same species of vegetable (brassica rapa).
 Because of this, they both have similar green-leafed growth.
 While it is often more common to eat the root of a turnip, the turnip greens are perfectly edible and can be used just like broccoli rabe, which in turn is used only for its leafy green parts.
 With broccoli rabe, only the young leaves and green buds are used, while with turnips, you can use all the leaves (they don’t present buds).